idiv-biodiversity/pollen-limitation-land-use/README.md

 This repository contains the R scripts and data used for performing the analysis in:

 > Bennett, J.M., J. A. Steets, J. H. Burns, L. A. Burkle, J. C. Vamosi, M. Wolowski, G. Arceo-Gómez, M. Burd1, W. Durka, A. G. Ellis, L. Freitas, J. Li, J. G. Rodger, V. Stefan, J. Xia, T. M. Knight, and T-L. Ashman.
-Land use and pollinator dependency drives global patterns of pollen limitation in the9
+Land use and pollinator dependency drives global patterns of pollen limitation in the Anthropocene.

 # How to use this repository